Fully Transformer Networks for Semantic Image Segmentation: Introduction

-Different from the methods mentioned above, we propose Fully Transformer Networks (FTN) for semantic image segmentation, without relying on CNN.
-As shown in Figure {\ref{pipelines_d}}, both the encoder and decoder in the proposed FTN are composed of multiple transformer modules.
-Specifically, we first propose a Pyramid Group Transformer (PGT), which divides feature maps into multiple spatial groups, and computes the representation on each spatial group.
-This endows our model with the capability to handle spatial details or local structures that are designed as an important inductive bias of CNN \cite{zeiler2014visualizing,zhang2018visual}.
-Furthermore, PGT reduces the unaffordable computational and memory costs of the standard visual transformer (ViT), which is essential for pixel-level label prediction.
-Besides, PGT introduces a principle of pyramid structure to reduce the feature resolution and increase the receptive field for extracting hierarchical features.
-Secondly, we propose a Feature Pyramid Transformer (FPT) decoder to fuse semantic-level and spatial-level information from multiple levels of the PGT encoder, which is essential for image segmentation.
+Different from the architectures mentioned above, we propose Fully Transformer Networks (FTN) for semantic image segmentation, without relying on CNN.
+As shown in Figure {\ref{figure_1_1}}(d), both the encoder and decoder in the proposed FTN are composed of multiple Transformer layers.
+Firstly, we propose a new Vision Transformer encoder called Pyramid Group Transformer (PGT).
+Inspired by the hierarchical nature of the features in deep networks \cite{zeiler2014visualizing}), we propose to gradually increase the receptive fields rather than keep it global throughout the whole network (such as ViT \cite{VIT}).
+Specifically, PGT spatially divides the feature maps into multiple groups, and performs multi-head self-attention within each group.
+The receptive fields can be easily controlled by the group number, thus we progressively increase the number of groups, forming a pyramid pattern, to achieve gradually increasing receptive fields.
+Benefited by such design, our PGT is good at learning hierarchical features, including low-level (edge/color conjunctions), mid-level (complex invariances, similar textures), and high-level (entire objects).
+Furthermore, PGT can also reduce the unaffordable computational and memory costs of the standard Visual Transformer (ViT), which is essential for pixel-level prediction tasks.
+Secondly, we propose a Transformer-based decoder, named Feature Pyramid Transformer (FPT) to fuse semantic-level and spatial-level information from multiple levels of the PGT encoder.
+Benefited by the long-range modeling capacity of Transformer architecture, FPT can capture richer context information.
 Based on the proposed encoder and decoder, we develop Fully Transformer Networks (FTN) for semantic image segmentation, and evaluated the effectiveness of our approach by conducting extensive ablation studies.
-Furthermore, we evaluate our FTN on three challenging semantic segmentation benchmarks, including PASCAL-Context \cite{PContext}, ADE20K \cite{ADE20K} and COCO-Stuff \cite{caesar2018coco}, achieving the state-of-the-art performance (mIoU) of 58.52\%, 53.64\%, and 48.48\%, respectively.
+Furthermore, we evaluate our FTN on three challenging semantic segmentation benchmarks, including PASCAL-Context \cite{PContext}, ADE20K \cite{ADE20K}, and COCO-Stuff \cite{caesar2018coco}, achieving the state-of-the-art performance (mIoU) of 56.05\%, 51.36\%, and 45.89\%, respectively.